-Precious Benally, JD (Diné) is a citizen of the Diné Nation from Northern New Mexico and currently resides in Brooklyn, New York.
-Precious Benally serves as TLPI’s Tribal Juvenile Healing to Wellness Specialist facilitating technical assistance to tribal juvenile justice programs and Juvenile Healing to Wellness Courts.
-Precious also serves as the Assistant Director for the Tribal Youth Program Training and Technical Assistance Center providing assistance with program and court development from strategic planning and implementation to sustainability.
-Precious works with tribes to enhance their juvenile justice capacity, incorporate traditional restorative justice models, and implement culturally competent practices.
-Her areas of interest include international indigenous law and policy, healing to wellness courts, peacemaking and restorative justice practices, juvenile justice, data sovereignty, and developing technology-based training and information-sharing platforms.
-Precious currently serves as a Peacemaker for the Red Hook Community Justice Center’s Peacemaking Program in Brooklyn.
-Precious obtained her law degree in 2013 from Columbia Law School, where she focused on international indigenous law and policy, peacemaking, and other forms of alternative dispute resolution.
+Precious Benally (Diné), JD, is a citizen of the Diné Nation from Northern New Mexico and currently resides in Brooklyn, New York.
+Precious Benally serves as the Tribal Healing to Wellness Court Specialist.
+She provides training and technical assistance to tribal communities across the country.
+Her primary focus is assisting Tribal courts in their efforts to plan, implement, and enhance juvenile, adult, and family Wellness Courts.
+This includes assisting with community needs assessments and comprehensive strategic planning projects, authoring publications, and providing support for tribal justice program development.
+She has presented on topics ranging from opioid abuse in Indian Country, the implementation of teleservices for drug courts in rural jurisdictions, the impact of sentencing reform measures, and integrating restorative practices into justice-related programming.
+Her areas of interest include international indigenous law and policy, drug treatment, peacemaking and restorative justice practices, teleservices, and developing technology-based training and information-sharing platforms.
+Ms. Benally obtained her law degree from Columbia Law School, where she focused on international indigenous law and policy, peacemaking, and other forms of alternative dispute resolution.

 Anna Clough, is a member of the Muscogee (Creek) Nation and Yuchi Tribes.
 She graduated from The University of Oklahoma with a BA in Sociology and minor in Native American Studies/Criminology and the University of Oklahoma College of Law with a Juris Doctorate and a certificate in Native American law from the Center for the Study of American Indian Law and Policy.
 She is a practicing member of the Oklahoma Bar Association, and has been admitted to practice in numerous Oklahoma Tribal courts.
 She has spent her legal career working with Tribal youth and families in both State and Tribal Courts throughout Oklahoma.
 Mrs. Clough has served as a TTA provider on behalf of the Office of Juvenile Justice and Delinquency Prevention TTA services for the past several years and has supported the development and implementation of numerous National training efforts to support CTAS purpose area 8 and purpose area 9 tribal grantees.
 She is a mother to four children and lives with her husband in central Oklahoma.